mile95/cli-stryket/README.md

 ```

 ## Known Issues

 - When a game goes from NOT STARTED to STARTED state, the time text is not cleared properly, resulting in some overwriting of text.
 Fix: Restart the application.
 - Between 4 pm and 7 pm on Saturdays, the traffic at Svenskaspel is high, resulting in the requests sometimes timeouts after 8s, which is currently not handled by the application.
 Fix: Restart the application.

 # Contribute?

 Questions, Issues, or PRs are more than welcome!
 Happy Hacking.

+# Other
+I DO NOT OWN THE DATA DISPLAYED IN THIS APPLICATION.
+ALL DATA IS FETCHED FROM SVENSKASPEL AND OWNED BY SVENSKA SPEL.

+THE APPLICATION FETCHES THE DATA FROM: https://spela.svenskaspel.se/resultat/stryktipset